GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

   The plain words of the guarantee are conclusive evidence against the Appellant's [the customer's] argument.
 The guarantee appears to be a standard form document.
 In contrast to much traditional bank security documentation, it is clear and comprehensible.
 (30)

 In fact, plain language is more accurate, more certain, and more precise than traditional legal drafting.
 This is because when a document is in plain language, the people involved in producing and reviewing the document spend less time and effort struggling to understand it.
-Instead, their energy goes into getting the content and the style right--that is:
+Instead, their energy goes into getting the content and the style right—that is:

 - accurate, certain, and precise; and
 - clear for the various audiences who will use the document.